willfaught/willfaught.github.io/content/blog/2018-10-23-how-to-write-a-git-commit-message.md

 tags:
 - coding
 - git
-title: How to write a Git commit message
+title: How To Write A Git Commit Message
 ---

 Chris Beams: